 Keep in mind that these estimates are very general.
 They also assume that none of your employees have Office Space-esque rage against your printers.

-How do you estimate the longevity of office equipment?
+How do you estimate office equipment lifespans?

 Product